-WSU Finalizes Non-Conference Hoops Schedule
+WSU finalizes non-conference hoops schedule

 WICHITA, Kan.
-(WSU Athletics) — Wichita State will play a record number of home dates during the upcoming men’s basketball season.
+(KSNW) – Wichita State will play a record number of home dates during the upcoming men’s basketball season.

 The Shockers’ 13-game non-conference slate, released Thursday, includes nine on campus and a tenth in downtown Wichita.